 Earlier, I did a review on a lesson I did this Spring semester with writing students on similes and metaphors HERE.
 I thought my students did fairly well.

-I found some of them hilarious though and, as some commenters have pointed out, covertly ingenious is some cases.
+I found some of these similes and metaphors hilarious though and, as some commenters have pointed out, covertly ingenious is some cases.
 Anyway, I thought some of you might enjoy seeing examples of--what I assume to be--unintentionally silly / mixed metaphors.
 My colleague suggested that it would be nice if writing students would at least indulge in this much creativity from time to time!

 *Every year, English teachers from across the USA can submit their